davidjs11/bootloader-playground/README.txt

 at the moment, there are available three stages of the project

-- bootable-helloworld
+- 01-bootable-helloworld
     uses BIOS interrupts to print text
     into the screen.

-- disk-reading
+- 02-disk-reading
     BIOS interrupts for reading data
     blocks from the disk.

-- protectedmode-testing (current)
+- 03-protectedmode
-    creates the GDT and jumps into 32bit protected mode of the x86 processor
+    creates the GDT and jumps into 32bit protected mode of the x86 processor.

+- 04-first-kernel
+    first steps into writing the kernel
+    program in C, by compiling a simple test and linking it with the bootloader.

 i decided to separate them in order to show the different stages the project has gone